keroro824/lab-page/research.md

 Example recent work:

+[1] Multiverse: Your Language Models Secretly Decide How to Parallelize and Merge Generation.
+2025

-[1] Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding.
+[2] Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding.
 2024

-[2] HexGen: Generative Inference of Large-Scale Foundation Model over Heterogeneous Decentralized Environment
+[3] HexGen: Generative Inference of Large-Scale Foundation Model over Heterogeneous Decentralized Environment

-[3] Prompt-prompted Mixture of Experts for Efficient LLM Generation.
+[4] Prompt-prompted Mixture of Experts for Efficient LLM Generation.
 2024

-[4] GaLore: Memory-Efficient LLM Training by Gradient Low-Rank Projection.
+[5] GaLore: Memory-Efficient LLM Training by Gradient Low-Rank Projection.
 2024

-[5] Deja Vu: Contextual Sparsity for Efficient LLMs at Inference Time.
+[6] Deja Vu: Contextual Sparsity for Efficient LLMs at Inference Time.
 2023

-[6] FlexGen: High-Throughput Generative Inference of Large Language Models with a Single GPU.
+[7] FlexGen: High-Throughput Generative Inference of Large Language Models with a Single GPU.
 2023

-[7] Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees.
+[8] Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees.
 2023

 ## Long-context modeling and generation
 Enable functionality of long-context modeling, e.g., efficiency in fine tuning and serving, extrapolation ability, no context left behind